-In the instance of an immediate threat to Minneapolis College, alerts may be distributed utilizing the emergency notification system, Star Alert or Alertus.
-Star Alert can send phone, email, and SMS text messages.
-Alertus can send laptop, desktop computer, and campus monitor emergency notifications.
-All campus community members are automatically enrolled in the Star Alert system but do have the option to opt-out of the system.
-Additionally, if deemed prudent and necessary, the college may utilize other methods of communication such as the Minneapolis College website, social media pages, email, and the public address system to expedite the communication process.
+In the instance of an immediate threat to Minneapolis College, alerts may be distributed utilizing the emergency notification system, StarAlert.
+StarAlert can send phone, email, and SMS text messages.
+All campus community members are automatically enrolled in the StarAlert system but do have the option to opt-out of the system.
+Additionally, if deemed prudent and necessary, the college may utilize other methods of communication such as Minneapolis College website, social media pages, email, and the public address system to expedite the communication process.

-Records of the Timely Warning and Emergency Notifications issued will be maintained in the Public Safety Department.
+Records of the Timely Warnings and Emergency Notifications issued will be maintained in the Public Safety Department.